kajuburfi/jrnl/README.md

 - A feature of "generating reports" is implemented.
 Currently, it goes through a file, and prints the number of entries of that month, and the most used tags.
 Similar to tags, you can specify the month and/or year to get a specific month's report.
+- All tables are automatically wrapped around if its width exceeds 90% of the terminal width.
+- Calendars are printed in tags and generating reports, with highlighting.
+  The calendars of each month will be printed in a grid-like form, extending rightwards depending on your terminal's width.